abhirathod95/travel-blog/src/blog/travel/2019-01-10/Portugal.md

 We stumbled across the **Convento do Carmo** after seeing the Elevador de Santa Justa, and I highly recommend entering.
 The ceiling of the convent has fallen due to an earthquake and left a direct view out to the sky.
 At the time of the earthquake, it was the largest church in Lisbon.
 The entrance fee was only **4 euros**, and we pretty much had the whole place for ourselves.

+>  Take your student ID if you are still in school.
+I was able to get into several places such as the Convento do Carmo and Jeronimos Monestery at discounted prices.

 ![test](../../../images/Portugal/Lisbon_2.jpg)

 If you ever come across a sign pointing towards a Miradouro in the **Alfama district**, take the time to follow it.
 The path usually will lead to an impressive lookout of the hilly city.
 My favorite was **Miradoura de Santa Luzia** right at sunset.
 A band was playing jazz music to fill the air as the sun reflected rays off of the orange rooftops so characteristic of Lisbon.
 The moment was just so classic of a European vacation.
 Nearby, there's a well known wine spot called Porto do Sol which is great place to order a bottle and watch the sun set.
 There's also a famous drink called **ginza** sold all over the Alfama district to try!

+> Best place to get a picture of the yellow Tram 28 is right near Miradoura de Santa Luzia!

 Dining at any of the small restaurants at every corner of Alfama district is never a bad idea.
 On certain nights, you'll even be able to hear the music, **fado,** without having to pay for a very touristy show.
 Fado is supposed to have a very melancholic tone and used to have lyrics filled with lines of longing and sad stories.